tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/检索分析/SQL 函数/估算函数_intl_en.md

 ## approx_percentile

-The `approx_percentile` function is used to sort the values of a target field in ascending order and return the values approximately at the given `percentage` position.
+The `approx_percentile` function is used to sort values of the target field in ascending order and return the value in the position around `percentage`.
+It uses the T-Digest algorithm for estimation, which has a low deviation and can meet the most statistical analysis requirements.
+If needed, you can use `* | select count_if(x<(select approx_percentile(x,percentage))),count(*)` to accurately count the number of field values below `percentage` and the total number of field values respectively and then verify the statistical deviation.

 ### Syntax